 |ChSt 334||A History of the Golden Age of Children's Literature||3|

-6 additional units from either the core list or from elective courses, including but not limited to:
+6 additional units from either the core list or from elective courses, including but not limited to the following:

 |ChSt 304||Educational Psychology||3|